 This course will cover the basics of how to field train a ranger to do the job effectively and safely.
 Course instruction will include adult learning concepts, the Next Generation Model of field training, field training example materials that will help your agency create a successful program, and a practical training scenario session to help rangers learn to coach, give feedback, and debrief in the real world.

 Based on the National EMS Education Standards and endorsed by the American Academy of Orthopaedic Surgeons.
-This course will have a distance learning portion of 40 hours through the Jones and Barlett website https://www.psglearning.com/catalog/productdetails/9781284225914 with two days of hands-on in-person skills verification.
+This course will have a distance learning portion of 40 hours through the Jones and Bartlett website https://www.psglearning.com/catalog/productdetails/9781284225914 with two days of hands-on in-person skills verification.
 With an additional fee of $198.95.
-Your First Response in Emergency Care, Seventh Edition clearly and concisely covers every competency required of students embarking on this vital EMS role.
+Your First Response in Emergency Care, Seventh Edition, clearly and concisely covers every competency required of students embarking on this vital EMS role.
 Using clear, accessible language and proven pedagogical features designed for first responders with limited medical training, the Seventh Edition prepares law enforcement personnel, firefighters, and rescue squad personnel for the medical emergencies they may one day face in the field.
-Registration for this course will be closed on March 15th at which point course ID will be sent to registered attendees to begin distance learning.
+Registration for this course will be closed on March 15th, at which point the course ID will be sent to registered attendees to begin distance learning.

 Baton and expandable baton certification through the use of Koga Baton techniques.
-This is a discrete tool that provides big protection, get certified with an expandable baton in this dynamic self-defense class.
+This is a discrete tool that provides big protection.
+Get certified with an expandable baton in this dynamic self-defense class.
 The other half of the class will go over ground and standing escape techniques and other helpful tools.

 Learn the 7 Principles of Leave No Trace and how to use these principles to promote responsible recreation in your park or open space.